-We’ll examine important topics, such as eligibility to claim, explore examples of a negligently treated or diagnosed blood clot that can cause you to suffer and how you can use a blood clot compensation calculator to help you estimate what you could be entitled to following a successful claim.
+We’ll examine important topics, such as eligibility to claim for medical negligence, explore examples of a negligently treated or diagnosed blood clot that can cause you to suffer and how you can use a blood clot compensation calculator to help you estimate what you could be entitled to following a successful claim.

 To learn more about the medical negligence claims process or to get a free assessment of your eligibility, contact our advisors today using the contact information provided here: